Understanding funeral costs

 Cremation is an option that

-is generally the lowest cost method of disposition.
-A direct cremation
+the lowest cost method of disposition.
+A direct cremation is when

-is when the deceased is immediately cremated, with no service, and the
+the deceased is immediately cremated, with no service, and the cremated

-cremated remains directly returned to the family or scattered.
-A
+remains directly returned to the family or scattered.

-direct cremation can be conducted in certain areas of the United States
+cremation can vary, it can be conducted in certain areas of the United

 Saving money on funeral costs